top of page

 W

-SE corner of 108th or 109th Ave & 52nd St
+Located at SE corner of 108th or 109th Ave & 52nd St

 Allegan book p.
-41. No photo available at time of publication.
+41 with photo.
 Contact: Mrs. Alice Newcomb, 308 E. Orleans St, Otsego, MI 49078.
-Ph# 694-6872.
-Also known as Gates School
+Ph: 694-6872.
+Also known as Gates School.
+Open at least by 1945 and closed by or before Fall 1957

 Allegan